Making Marriage Work, Part 3By Dr. Margaret Paul

 In Part 2 of this 5-part series, I offered a simplified version of the Six Step healing process of Inner Bonding:

-1. Willingness to feeling your feelings and take responsibility for them
+1. Willingness to feeling your painful feelings and take responsibility for them

 2. Choose the intent to learn